Mayterm 2022 Jerusalem University College (JUC)

 - Personal and faculty recommendations

-Click HERE to download an application or come by the Global Education Office in Kerrwood Hall.
-Applications are due November 15, 2019.
+Applications are due November 15, 2021.
 Once you have been accepted to the JUC Mayterm program, you will be given a link to apply directly to the JUC program.
-For more info about how to apply, please contact email@example.com.
-For more info about the program, contact Dr. Richter at firstname.lastname@example.org.
+For more info about how to apply, please contact firstname.lastname@example.org.
+For more info about the program, contact Dr. Richter at email@example.com.